Conversational Marketing is one of the best ways to move your prospects down the marketing funnel and convert them into customers - fast.

 1. Sephora and the Virtual Artist

-This French multinational chain of cosmetics and beauty care products are every makeup enthusiast’s favourites.
+This French multinational chain of cosmetics and beauty care products is every makeup enthusiast’s favorite.

-A huge chunk of its credits goes to the exceptional marketing campaigns by their team.
-Sephora recently levelled up its marketing game with their Virtual Artist.
+A huge chunk of its credits goes to the exceptional marketing campaigns by its team.
+Sephora recently leveled up its marketing game with its Virtual Artist.

 The campaign is not just fun and sleek but also extremely compelling.
 Once the prospect witnesses the beauty of the products, he/she will be easily tempted into hitting the buy button.